 3. Search their username or full name from a different account

 The fact that you were unable to locate the user you were looking for in the previous stage raises the possibility that they have blocked you; nonetheless, this is not enough to confirm it.
 By searching for the user from another account, you might possibly validate that their account still exists.
 You can choose between two options:

 - Request that a friend to use their account to look for the user.

 - To search for that user, sign out of your account and create a new one.

-If you want to create a new Snapchat account, you’ll need to log out of your current one or download the programme on a separate mobile device if you have one.
+If you want to create a new Snapchat account, you’ll need to log out of your current one or download the program on a separate mobile device if you have one.
 To create an account, tap the Sign Up button.

 Snapchat will require your entire name, date of birth, username, password, and phone number (or email address).
 Now either instruct your friend or perform step two above using your new account.
-If you or a friend are able to locate the user account you were seeking for, it should be enough to confirm that you have been blocked.
+If you or a friend are able to locate the user account you were seeking it should be enough to confirm that you have been blocked.

 If none of these methods worked, your friend’s account is most likely deactivated.

-So, that’s all the possible ways in which you can check if someone as blocked you on snapchat.
+So, that’s all the possible ways in which you can check if someone as blocked you on Snapchat.
 Hope you enjoyed reading the article and found it helpful.